saichandglobal/ssss/.gitlab/issue_templates/imoc_onboarding.md

 We have an [IMOC Shadow Schedule](https://gitlab.pagerduty.com/schedules#P3HRRXW) which people can join.
 When you are on this schedule, you will be paged in parallel with the current IMOC on duty.
-You can pick times that work for you at first.
-Ideally it would be good to shadow for at least 5 incidents, which could take about a month depending on external factors.

 After a few incidents, schedule a debrief chat with the IMOCs you shadowed.
 Walk through the incidents and ask any questions you have about how the incident went.